Travel to Israel

 Driving to Israel

-Despite having borders with Syria, Lebanon, Jordan, Egypt and the Palestinian Territories of Gaza and the West Bank, it is only possible to cross from Israel into Jordan, Egypt and the West Bank.
-Crossing overland into and out of Jordan and Egypt is fairly straightforward.
+Despite having borders with Syria, Lebanon, Jordan, Egypt and the Palestinian Territories of Gaza and the West Bank, it is only possible to cross into Israel from Jordan, Egypt and the West Bank.
+Crossing overland into Israel from Jordan and Egypt is fairly straightforward.

 Jordan: Jordan and Israel share three border crossings – the Yitzhak Rabin/Wadi Araba Border Crossing near Eilat, the Allenby Border Crossing/King Hussein Bridge near Jerusalem and the Jordan River Crossing/ Sheikh Hussein Bridge in the Galilee.
 Note all three are closed on Yom Kippur while the Sheikh Hussein Crossing and Wadi Araba Crossing are both closed for the Muslim New Year.
 King Hussein Bridge remains open on the Muslim New Year, however.

 Getting to Israel by boat

 Israel’s maritime passenger industry is rather limited.
 Private vessels arriving in Israel can use one of many marinas, the largest being Haifa and Ashdod.
 Others include Eilat, Ashkelon, Herzliya and Tel Aviv.